AdamVins/BurpAcademyLabs/README.md

 # BurpAcademyLabs
-Exploit for Burp Academy labs mostly written in Python.
+Exploits for Burp Academy labs mostly written in Python.